sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 ![Image:Forcelocs.gif](/assets/images/Forcelocs.gif)

-Simply press *OK* to align channel 'Cz' to the vertex (by default).
+Simply press *Ok* to align channel 'Cz' to the vertex (by default).
 Then press the *Plot 2-D* button once more to plot the scalp map again.

 ![Image:Scanlocs3.gif](/assets/images/Scanlocs3.gif)